Euclius/Project_Four/README.md

 ## Final_Project
-This app is for posting your favourite suppliers,
+This app is for posting your favourite suppliers, the local gurus you know, and your favourite products.

 ## ERD
 https://trello.com/c/lvYypE5G/22-erd